sc5red/forloop/README.md

 **Motto: "Every request is the first."**

-A production-ready desktop web browser whose primary and non-negotiable guarantee is:
+A desktop web browser whose primary and non-negotiable guarantee is:
 **Websites receive absolutely zero identifying or persistent data.**

 ## Philosophy